-Online school students spend less time learning than students at traditional school.
+Online school students spend less time learning than students at traditional schools.
 It is because online education functions differently than traditional schooling.
 Many factors determine how many hours daily should students learn at an online school.
 We asked Education World Wide teachers to share their opinions on this topic, based on their experience with our online students.

 You have heard it countless times – online schools allow a more personalized approach and flexible learning.
 The flexibility we give to students is partially reflected in the fact that they have access to the platform 24 hours a day, seven days a week.
 A student can learn whenever they want and for as long as they like.
 But how long is the right amount of time for learning at an online school?

 That is the question that has been occupying parents, teachers, and of course, students.
 Learning online demands a different kind of discipline for a student.
 Contrary to a traditional school where they stay for four to seven hours a day, they are not obliged to put in that much time learning online.
 A virtual learning environment can be exciting but also overwhelming for students.